27410/group-assignment-template-2022/README.md

 > Please also replace `[PUT-YOUR-REPOSITORY-HERE]` up in the first line 👆 with the name of your repository here on GitHub.
 > That way someone can click on the Binder badge icon and open your project in Jupyter lab to explore it.
 > For this to work you will also have to keep `requirements.txt` up to date (by running `pip freeze > requirements.txt`).
+> Furthermore, this will only work if you decide to make your repository public (which you can do under Settings -> Options),
+> which I would encourage you to do – up to you.
+A lot of good science happens out in the open these days.
 > Good luck!

 ## Project summary (<300 words)